Why subscribe to Mel Pine’s blog?

 This very earth is the Lotus Land of purity, and this very body is the Body of Buddha. — Hakuin Ekaku (1686-1769)

 I’ve considered myself a practicing Buddhist for close to 40 years.
 For the first three decades or so, my primary teacher was the venerable Vietnamese monk Thich Nhat Hanh.
 Then, in January 2016, seven months after the death of my son Thomas at the age of 29, I began practicing Vajrayana (Tibetan) Buddhism with Lama Surya Das.
-While I remain eternally grateful to Thich Nhat Hanh and to Lama Surya, whom I consider my root teacher, in the last few years, I’ve taken on additional Vajrayana teachers, especially Yongey Mingyur Rinpoche and Anam Thubten.
+While I remain eternally grateful to Thich Nhat Hanh and to Lama Surya, I’ve taken on additional Vajrayana teachers, especially Yongey Mingyur Rinpoche.

 I practice the Dzogchen and Mahamudra traditions of Vajrayana Buddhism, but I include those words only for those already familiar with them.